Federal Direct Loans 2019-2020 Interest Rates

 Federal Direct loans provides a six month grace period after graduation or after enrollment decreases below halftime status before repayment starts.
 Learn about the advantages of "Income-Based Repayment" in this new video from IBRinfo.
 All students who graduate, drop to less than half time enrollment, withdraw or cease attendance, must complete student loan exit counseling.

 - How to Avoid Delinquency and Default on Your Student Loans

 Department of Education Student Loan Servicers

-A complete list of Department of Education student loan servicing agencies is available at studentaid.ed.gov.
-Students may access the National Student Loan Data System (NSLDS) to retrieve the name of the agency servicing their student loans at www.NSLDS.ed.gov.
+A complete list of Department of Education student loan servicing agencies is available at studentaid.gov.
+By logging into www.studentaid.gov, students may access the name of the agency servicing their student loans.

 Effective February 28, 2016, please use the following information to contact the FSA Student Loan Ombudsman Group.

 - Telephone: 877-557-2575 * Fax: 606-396-4821

 - Mail: FSA Ombudsman Group, PO Box 1843, Monticello, KY 42633